The Growing Democracy Project is looking for photovoice participants.

 Photovoice is a community-engaged art project that uses photography and storytelling to describe the strengths, weaknesses, and overall health of our community.
 Photovoice asks community members, like you, to take photos that describe your community.

-The project build on the success of our Race & Democracy in Northeast Ohio series, where we examined the intersections of race and democracy in northeast Ohio, contributing to GDP’s commitment to social justice through a race-conscious lens.
+This project builds on the success of our Race & Democracy in Northeast Ohio series, where we examined the intersections of race and democracy in Northeast Ohio, contributing to GDP’s commitment to social justice through a race-conscious lens.

-Photovoice submissions will be reviewed by Kent State faculty and students.
-Accepted submissions will be presented at an exhibition in January 2023, offering opportunities for the broader community to view the photos and reflect on the narratives of northeast Ohio residents.
+Photovoice submissions were reviewed by Kent State faculty and students.
+Accepted submissions were presented at an exhibition in January 2023, offering opportunities for the broader community to view the photos and reflect on the narratives of Northeast Ohio residents.
 The exhibition aims to generate dialogue around the relationship between race and democracy and to foster deeper understanding of community perspectives.

 Want to know more about the Race & Democracy in Northeast Ohio series?